zhiwenyou103/SciPrompt/README.md

-### Overall Framework
+## Overall Framework
 <div align="center">
   <img src="https://github.com/zhiwenyou103/SciPrompt/blob/main/pics/system.jpg" height="400" width="600">
 </div>

-### Installation
+## Installation
-To install the necessary Python packages, run the following command:
+To install the necessary Python packages, clone this repo and then run the following command:
 ```bash
 conda create -n SciPrompt python=3.8.12
 pip install -r requirements.txt
 ```

-### Prepare the Required Files and Directories
+## Prepare the Required Files and Directories

 - Replace the placeholder paths in the script with actual paths to your data and configuration files:
   - `--data_dir` should point to your data directory